top of page

 Conrad, J. A. (2018).
 On intellectual and developmental disabilities in the United States: A historical perspective.
 Journal of Intellectual Disabilities, 24(1), 85-101. doi: 10.1177/1744629518767001

-Conrad, J. A., & Wakefield, J. C. (forthcoming).
-The implications of DSM category evolutionary heterogeneity.
+Conrad, J. A., & Wakefield, J. C. (2024).
+Rethinking the neurodiversity debate from the Harmful Dysfunction perspective: The implications of DSM category evolutionary heterogeneity.
 In L. Al-Shawaf & T. K. Shackelford (Eds.)
-Oxford Handbook of Evolution and the Emotions.
+Oxford Handbook of Evolution and the Emotions (pp. 1238-1261).
 Oxford: Oxford University Press.

 Wakefield, J. C., & Conrad, J. A. (2022).
 “A little Oedipus”: Freud’s analysis of the Hans case.
 In Freud’s Argument for the Oedipus Complex: A Philosophy of Science Analysis of the Case of Little Hans.
 New York: Routledge.